Congress City Leipzig - creative, dynamic, surprising

 Leipzig – desirable meeting point for top-quality congresses.

-In Leipzig, constant change and renewal collide with continuity and tradition.
+Leipzig is a city where constant change and renewal meet continuity and tradition.

-In the 12th century, Europe's most important trade routes crossed here and laid the foundation for what is now more than 850 years of tradition as a trade fair and trading city.
-The city has always been a place of education and science where ideas can be exchanged, thanks to the university founded in 1409.
+In the 12th century, the most important trade routes in Europe crossed here, laying the foundation of a tradition as a city of trade fairs and commerce that now goes back more than 850 years.
+Its university was founded in 1409, and ever since the city has been a place of education and science, a crossroads for the exchange of ideas.
 Leipzig also enjoys an excellent reputation as a city of music.

-Leipzig has always stood for energy, creative will and a proud community, for cosmopolitanism, hospitality and curiosity for foreign things.
-The city' s history also testifies to its willingness to form networks and to put the power of the individual at the service of a common vision.
-This spirit also inspired the Peaceful Revolution of 1989, one of Leipzig's most important scenes.
+The city has always stood for determination, creativity and a proud citizenry, for cosmopolitanism, hospitality and curiosity about the unknown.
+Leipzig’s past also testifies to its willingness to form networks and place the power of the individual at the service of a shared vision.
+This spirit even helped drive the Peaceful Revolution of 1989, some of whose most important events occurred in Leipzig.

 Congress City Facts